Howard Moscoe: 2003-2006

 Moscoe was strongly critical of a 2004 decision by the provincial government of Dalton McGuinty to negotiate future infrastructural arrangements with the Association of Municipalities of Ontario rather than with individual communities.
 He argued that the plan was detrimental to Toronto's interests, and suggested that the city might consider leaving the AMO in protest.
 He was quoted as saying, "We are not going to let the village of East Garafraxa determine how public transit funding is distributed in Toronto".
-This dispute notwithstanding, Moscoe supported of the provincial government's plans to grant increased governmental powers to Toronto.
+This dispute notwithstanding, Moscoe supported the provincial government's plans to grant increased governmental powers to Toronto.
 Also in 2004, Moscoe brought forward a successful motion to rename a street in his ward as "Tommy Douglas Gardens".

 In late 2005, Moscoe amended a municipal motion to include Toronto councillors and the mayor under the terms of a planned 12.25% salary increase for the city's unionized employees.
 Some members of council later said that they did not notice the change, and were unaware that they were voting themselves a pay increase when they approved the bill.
 Moscoe denied that any trickery was involved, and suggested that certain councillors were disingenuously trying to appear disinterested in their salaries.
 He added, "I think we deserve the same raises everybody else got - modest though they may be.
 I'm not in the slightest bit embarrassed."
 He withdrew the motion when council reconsidered its raise increase in January 2006, saying that the matter had been "blown all out of proportion" by the media.